Weinstein juror: #MeToo movement was not a factor in trial

 Weinstein has said that any sexual contact was consensual.
 His lawyers have promised to appeal the conviction.

+At the outset of the trial, Judge James Burke cautioned jurors: “This trial is not a referendum on the #MeToo movement.”

-The former Hollywood mogul, who has an injured back and other health problems, has been in Bellevue Hospital's wing for prisoners while awaiting transfer to New York City's Rikers Island jail complex.
+Weinstein, the former Hollywood mogul, has an injured back and other health problems and has been in Bellevue Hospital's wing for prisoners while awaiting transfer to New York City's Rikers Island jail complex.

 Asked by CBS' Gayle King whether Weinstein should be in jail, Malbin said, “That's not for me to say.”